Germany has many advantages for conducting clinical studies:

-- Results of the regulator inspections, conducted by representatives of the EU and the USA regulators, demonstrate that Germany occupies the second place for the minimal share of critical findings, while the Russian Federation holds the first one.
-In the period from 1995 to 2016, 45% of clinical trials in Germany did not have any objections of the FDA.
+- The study of the results of regulatory inspections, conducted by EU and US regulator representatives as well, shows a significantly lower percent of critical findings compared to other regions.
+In the period from 1995 to 2017, 45% of clinical trials in Germany did not have any objections of the FDA.
 The number is calculated from the ratio of NAI (No Action Indicated)2 to the number of FDA inspection3.

 - Time period for issuing of the clinical trial permit is 60 business days.